Mötley Crüe: John Corabi

 Following the firing of Vince Neil in 1992, Mötley Crüe hired John Corabi as their new lead singer prior to the recording of their 1994 self-titled album.
-Fan reactions were mixed due to the uncharted nature of the band's change in sound with Corabi, in addition to their new stylistic direction of the 1990s.
+Fan reactions were mixed due to the uncharted nature of the band's change in sound with Corabi, in addition to their new stylistic direction.
 As the band began writing for their upcoming seventh album, Generation Swine, tensions over the album's creative direction began to surface between the band and Corabi.
 Corabi blamed much of the poor songwriting and production on Nikki Sixx's leadership, while Sixx blamed Corabi for being unable to write songs fluidly.
-The band had previously hired new manager Allen Kovac in 1994 prior to the release of the self-titled album; however, the mixed response to the record in addition to backlash towards Corabi from longtime fans proved to be strenuous on the band's public image, resulting in the band firing Corabi during the recording of Generation Swine.
+The band had previously hired new manager Allen Kovac in 1994 prior to the release of the self-titled album; however, the mixed response to the record, in addition to backlash towards Corabi from longtime fans, proved to be strenuous on the band's public image, resulting in the band firing Corabi during the recording of Generation Swine.
 The band were forced by management and fan responses to rehire Neil, however; tensions with Corabi remained high for multiple years following the split.
 Corabi would later sue the band in 1997 due to removal of his songwriting credits on the album.
 Despite the tensions, Corabi took part in a short-lived supergroup with Sixx entitled Brides of Destruction with L.A.
 Guns guitarist Tracii Guns in 2003.
-Corabi later outlined his tensions with Sixx would resurface during the project and would attack Sixx during multiple public interviews for his poor leadership and even insulted his playing abilities.
+Corabi later outlined that his tensions with Sixx would resurface during the project, attacking Sixx during multiple public interviews for his poor leadership and playing abilities.
 Following guitarist Mick Mars' lawsuit against the band in 2023, Corabi expressed his support for Mars while criticizing the band's poor financial decisions.